prince7983384309/Customer-Churn-Prediction-/README.md

 This repository is all about curtomer churning behaviour prediction using machine learning.

 Question - what is Churn?
-Amswer - Churn, also known as customer attrition, refers to the rate at which customers stop doing business with a company over a given
+Answer - Churn, also known as customer attrition, refers to the rate at which customers stop doing business with a company over a given
          period.
 It's a critical metric for businesses, especially those with subscription-based models, as it directly impacts revenue and growth.
          Example: